Listening to and learning from horses.

 The Farm

-Paper Birch Farm, located in Anchorage, Alaska is home to small herd of four horses.
+Paper Birch Farm, located in Anchorage, Alaska, is home to a small herd of four horses.
 The horses live together in a semi-wooded paddock paradise/pasture track with access to water, hay, and shelters.
 The farm offers private lessons and other learning opportunities to students ages 6 and up.

 The Herd

-Lido a bay Holsteiner gelding born in June 2010.
-At 17 hands* he is the tallest horse at the barn.
+Lido is a bay Holsteiner gelding born in June 2010.
+At 17 hands*, he is the tallest horse at the barn.
 He enjoys scratches on his belly and rolling in the sand.
 He also loves meeting new people.

 Pumpkin is a chestnut mare with a large white blaze.
-By far the fluffiest horses at the farm, she is also the smallest, measuring just below 9 hands.
-We estimate that she was born in approximately 2008 so she is also the oldest horse in the herd.
+By far the fluffiest horse at the farm, she is also the smallest, measuring just below 9 hands.
+We estimate she was born around 2008, making her the oldest horse in the herd.
 Pumpkin enjoys having her withers scratched and can often be found patrolling the barnyard.

 *Horse math: 1 hand = 4 inches

 Can you tell who is who?
-Answer available towards end of FAQs.
+Answer available towards the end of the FAQs.

 About